-Develop an Artificial General Intelligence (AGI) agent which can learn to function in a complex and somewhat arbitrary environment, make rational decisions in order to solve problems and meet goals, and eventually interact with and communicate with people through virtual reality.
+Develop an Artificial General Intelligence (AGI) agent which can learn to function in a complex and somewhat arbitrary environment, make rational decisions and predictions in order to solve problems and meet goals, and eventually interact with and communicate with people through virtual reality.

 The agent learns from environmental observations and determines the best actions to take based on what was learned in order to satisfy whatever is motivating it at the time, interacting with objects in the local environment as needed.

 The system is general, and cannot have prior knowledge of the environment or itself at startup.
 Training can be used to accelerate learning, but it doesn’t have to be trained.
 It must learn everything it needs to know to operate.

 The MaCH-SR1 hybrid rocket launch vehicle was a student-driven project under development at the University of Colorado in Boulder in 2001-2002.
 The core team consisted of eight students, but there were also advisors and many other interested people who contributed in one way or another.

 The archived website is here, which was built with late-night telnet sessions and HTML before WordPress (or others) were really a thing.

 If you’ve watched any of the videos of the agent going around doing things, you’ve seen it shoot lasers randomly on occasion.
 You might be wondering if we really want robots all around us with frickin’ lasers on their heads.
 Fair enough.

 So why put a set of laser cannons on an AGI agent?
 At least two good reasons: